cfdemons/cs-luma-archer/tutorial.md

 # Code_Saturne LUMA Coupling Tutorial

-This tutorial will guide you through setting up a 2D lid-driven cavity simulation run using Code_Saturne coupled to LUMA in a unit cube domain.
-LUMA will evolve the portion x <= 0.55, and Code_Saturne will evolve the portion x >= 0.45.
-The boundary x=0 is driven with a velocity $v_y = 1$.
+This tutorial will guide you through setting up a 2-dimensional lid-driven cavity simulation run using Code_Saturne coupled to LUMA in a unit cube domain.
+LUMA will evolve the portion $x \le 0.55$, and Code_Saturne will evolve the portion $x \ge 0.45$.
+The boundary $x=0$ is driven with a velocity $u_y = 1$.
 Boundary data at the coupling boundaries is obtained from the other code using the PLE library.

-# Get access to the coupling-enabled software
+## Get access to the coupling-enabled software

-Versions of Code_Saturne and LUMA which include support for coupling between them, as well as the example lid-driven cavity case definition, are available from the public repository https://github.com/cfdemons/cs-luma-archer, as well as being installed
+Versions of Code\_Saturne and LUMA which include support for coupling between them, as well as the example lid-driven cavity case definition, are available from the public repository https://github.com/cfdemons/cs-luma-archer, as well as being installed